It’s that time of year again! Complete the wellness “2 step” between July 1 and Sept. 30, 2017 to receive your 2018 reward.

 - Create a 4 digit pin that is used each time you open the app.

 The Onlife screens will prompt you to answer all the questions.
 When you answer the questions about tobacco use, you’ll be prompted to take the pledge regarding a tobacco and nicotine-free lifestyle.
-Then after you complete the health assessment, you’ll be prompted to continue and take the personal health action pledge.
-Make sure you READ CAREFULLY and answer both pledges.

 There may be issues with your settings or internet browser.
 Call Onlife at 1-877-369-0285.